-Law enforcement officials told NBC Bay Area that a five arrests had been made as of Friday afternoon.
+Law enforcement officials told NBC Bay Area that five arrests had been made as of Friday afternoon.
 One minor injury was reported.

 Despite the protests, Trump arrived at the hotel shortly after noon, jumping with his entourage over a highway wall to make his way inside, where California Republican Chair Jim Brulte told luncheon guests Trump had arrived.
 "That was not the easiest entrance I've ever made," Trump joked at the luncheon.
 "It felt like I was crossing the border."

 "People who believe in free speech were trying to prevent Trump from coming to the convention, but the California Highway Patrol and Burlingame police are really, really good, Donald Trump has arrived and is in the hotel," Brulte said to applause from the crowd.

 Outside, protesters carrying the U.S. flag cheered when they heard that Trump had to take a back entrance to the hotel because of them, and had compared the experience to crossing the border.
 "The Bay Area's anti-racist communities are out here representing the real California," protesters carrying a poster reading "Sorry for your inconvenience, we're trying to change the world," said.

 Trump did have supporters outside the hotel, but the overall message was against the business mogul,who has called Mexicans rapists and whose platform includes building a wall on the border with Mexico to keep foreigners out.

 People outside the Hyatt held up signs that read “Mr. Hate Leave Our State,” and more explosive, expletive-laden comments.